wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     ```
     cd $HOME
-    # scp/ftp $HOME/go-linux-s390x-bootstrap.tbz from the x86 system to $HOME on your Linux on z Systems instance
+    # scp or ftp $HOME/go-linux-s390x-bootstrap.tbz from the x86 system to $HOME on your Linux on z Systems instance
     tar -xf go-linux-s390x-bootstrap.tbz
     git clone https://github.com/linux-on-ibm-z/go.git
+    cd $HOME/go
+    git checkout release-branch.go1.6
     ```
 3. Build the Golang toolchain on Linux on z Systems and run all tests.